Core Developer guide¶

 0.xand do not have a deprecation policy, but we will work to add one soon.

 Documentation and tutorials: All new methods should have appropriate doc strings following PEP257 and the NumPy documentation guide.
-For any major new features, accompanying changes should be made to our tutorials repository, that not only illustrates the new feature, but explains it.
+For any major new features, accompanying changes should be made to our tutorials.
+These should not only illustrates the new feature, but explains it.
+Titles for all documents in napari should follow sentence case capitalization, but the name

 Implementations and algorithms: You should understand the code being modified or added before approving it.
 (See Merge Only Changes You Understand below.)
 Implementations should do what they claim and be simple, readable, and efficient in that order.